Capital and Revenue Transactions: Understand the Basics

 ---|---|

-Capital ExpendituresThis is called asset cost, which is incurred in the process of purchasing assets or maintaining the existing assets which can increase the production capacity and subsequently increase in earning capacity of a business.
+Capital ExpendituresThis is called asset cost, which is incurred in the process of purchasing assets or maintaining the existing assets which can increase the production capacity and earning capacity of a business.
 Capital expenditure refers to money spent to buy either physical or virtual property.
 Examples:

 |